kubernetes/community/sig-windows/CONTRIBUTING.md

 For the most up-to-date steps on how to build and run tests, please go to [https://github.com/kubernetes-sigs/windows-testing](https://github.com/kubernetes-sigs/windows-testing).
 It has everything you need to build and run tests, as well as links to the SIG-Windows configurations used on [TestGrid](https://testgrid.k8s.io/sig-windows).

-## Reporting Issues
+## Reporting Issues and Feature Requests

-You can open issues on [GitHub](https://github.com/kubernetes/kubernetes/issues/new/choose) and assign them to SIG-Windows by commenting on the issue with `/sig windows`.
+If you have what looks like a bug, or you would like to make a feature request, please use the [Github issue tracking system](https://github.com/kubernetes/kubernetes/issues).
+You can open issues on [GitHub](https://github.com/kubernetes/kubernetes/issues/new/choose) and assign them to SIG-Windows.
 You should first search the list of issues in case it was reported previously and comment with your experience on the issue and add additional logs.
-SIG-Windows Slack is also a great avenue to get some initial support prior to creating a ticket.
+SIG-Windows Slack is also a great avenue to get some initial support and troubleshooting ideas prior to creating a ticket.

-It is important you include as much information as possible with your issue.
-That includes environment details, detailed steps on how to reproduce the issue, and logs.
+If filing a bug, please include detailed information about how to reproduce the problem, such as:

+* Kubernetes version: kubectl version
+* Environment details: Cloud provider, OS distro, networking choice and configuration, and Docker version
+* Detailed steps to reproduce the problem
+* Relevant logs
+* Tag the issue sig/windows by commenting on the issue with `/sig windows` to bring it to a SIG-Windows member's attention

 ## Gathering Logs